 Mist Your Plants (But Don't Overdo It)

-Misting houseplants isn't precisely the best way to increase humidity for the long term; it's more of a quick fix.
-Some plants, like orchids and ferns, accept the occasional misting, but many other types, such as succulents, want drier environments.
-Always look up what those particular plants need before misting.
+Misting can offer a quick humidity boost to those tropical plants being affected by the dry climate.
+Some plants, like monsteras and ferns, accept the occasional misting, but many other types, such as succulents, want drier environments.
+Always research your specific plants needs before misting.

-If they're right in front of heating vents, radiators, or fireplaces, get them out.
+Avoid placing your plants near heating vents, radiators, or fireplaces.
 These heat sources will dry them out even faster.
-You should be moving them into naturally moist areas, such as the kitchen or bathroom.
+You should be moving them into naturally moist areas, such as the kitchen or bathroom.Β

 Adjust Your Water Schedule

-People think they are doing the plants a favor simply because they are dry, but too much watering is as harmful to a plant as not enough.
+Dry air does not mean watering the plant more, excess watering can be equally as harmful as a dry environment.
 Check the soil before watering.
 Stick your finger an inch into the soil; if it is dry, your plant needs water; if it is still moist, wait a little longer.
-Do not overwater your plant.
+Do not overwater your plant.Β

 Use the Right Soil

-Some plants prefer a mixture holding a little more water over winter.
+Some plants prefer a soil mixture that retains a bit more water over the winter.
 A bit of coconut coir or peat moss keeps the soil from drying out too quickly.
-Try using a good potting mix while making sure your pots have good drainage to avoid root rot.
+Try using a slightly more retentive potting mix while making sure your pots have proper drainage to avoid root rot.

-There are times when a little extra warmth is required for the plants.
-If your house gets cold, a heating mat under your pots will save the roots from drastic temperature changes; however, combine this with humidity-boosting methods to prevent the plants from drying out.
+If your home gets a little too cold, a little extra warmth is recommended for the plants.
+Placing a heating mat under your pots will save the roots from drastic temperature changes; however, combine this with humidity-boosting methods to prevent the plants from drying out.

 Final Thoughts